chakani/Doxygenator/README.md

 # Doxygenator
 Automatically inserts Doxygen comment blocks before functions.
 The Doxygen commands are a template or skeleton, you fill in the details.

+Great for retrofitting Doxygen to big projects.
 Saves you hours of drudgery.

 Requires: Qt 5.12 or later